Bijman/srb2bld/README.md

          - SRB2BLDNCPU - Determine number of CPU threads to compile build.
 Useful in case of out of memory errors, for example "g++: fatal error: Killed signal terminated program cc1plus".

          - GITHUB_TOKEN - Increase hourly limit of request to GitHub API.
-Useful, if connecting to SRB2/SRB2Kart assets and downloading is blocked after many attempts.
+Useful, if connecting to SRB2/SRB2Kart/Ring Racers assets and downloading is blocked after many attempts.
 Current default number of requests without GitHub personal access token is 60 requests per hour and with GitHub personal access token - 5000 requests per hour.
 For more details and how to, please read https://docs.github.com/en/rest/using-the-rest-api/rate-limits-for-the-rest-api and https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens.
 You need GitHub account to do this.
 ```

 # Notes